Breaking Glass (film): Plot

+Several months later, the band tours the country, building a large fanbase.
+Eventually, Danny and Kate kiss and confess their feelings.

-Danny blackmails his former employer (by threatening to reveal how he paid Danny to rig the charts) into attending a gig in London.
+Danny blackmails his former employer into attending a gig in London by threatening to reveal that he rigged the charts.
 However, disaster strikes when the band begins to perform and a power-cut occurs.
-Encouraged by Danny and Mick, the band continues anyway and wins the hostile crowd over.
-Their performance greatly impresses the music agents Danny forced into coming, and the band is offered a record contract.
+Encouraged by Danny and Mick, the band continues and wins the hostile crowd over.
+Impressed, the music agents offer a record contract.

-Almost immediately things do not go well.
-Firstly, the band are not amused by how the music agents demand changes to some of the 'offensive' lyrics to secure airplay (such as changing 'kick him in the arse' to 'punch him in the nose').
-The recording of the first album does not go well and the agents also reveal that they think Danny is the problem.
-The chart rise of "Top of the Wheel", the band's first single, parallels the earlier success of Suzie Sapphire.
+The agents demand changes to some of the crude lyrics to secure airplay.
+The recording of the first album does not go well, and the agents reveal that they think Danny is the problem.

-Forced into playing at a Rock Against Racism benefit concert, the band finds the organisation lacking and tries to leave, only to see a neo-Nazi rally approaching.
-They decide to play anyway (and a particularly controversial song), which results in a riot breaking out.
-Danny wants the band to leave but Kate insists on taunting the crowd.
-That changes when a young man who has been stabbed falls right in front of her, screaming in pain and desperation.
-This causes Kate to scream.
+Forced into playing at a Rock Against Racism benefit concert, the band tries to leave until they see a neo-Nazi rally approach.
+They decide to play one of their controversial songs, creating a riot.
+Danny wants the band to leave, but Kate taunts the crowd.
+Suddenly, a young man who has been stabbed falls right in front of her, horrifying Kate.

-While recovering from her trauma, Kate is forced to audition for a famous music producer, Bob Woods (Jon Finch), who makes it clear that he wants to produce her music and also be involved with her.
-Kate's new songs seem to help her recover mentally, but the rest of the band are not so happy.
-Danny finds himself being pushed more and more into the sidelines and Ken has no saxophone part to play on the big new single.

-On tour again, the agents start sowing seeds of discontent among the band, hinting heavily that Danny is the problem.
-This leads to a confrontation on the tour bus after which Danny storms out and quits.
-Woods now moves in as the band's manager and becomes Kate's new lover.
+While recovering from her trauma, Kate is forced to audition for a famous producer, Bob Woods, who wants to produce her music and is romantically interested in her.
+Kate's new songs help her mental state, but the rest of the band are unhappy.
+Danny finds himself being pushed further into the sidelines and Ken does not play saxophone on the new single.
+The agents start sowing seeds of discontent among the band, targeting Danny.
+This leads to a confrontation after which Danny storms out and quits.
+Woods takes over as manager and becomes Kate's new lover.